w3c/wot/policies/async-decision.md

 ### Editorial (Non-normative) Changes

-- For changes labelled as Editorial (which make non-normative changes to the wording of a specification or its supporting documents), a code review approval from a single Editor of the specification is sufficient to merge a Pull Request, if there are no objections or calls for discussion from any Working Group member (including other Editors) on the Pull Request.
+- For changes labeled as Editorial (which make non-normative changes to the wording of a specification or its supporting documents), a code review approval from a single Editor of the specification is sufficient to merge a Pull Request, if there are no objections or calls for discussion from any Working Group member (including other Editors) on the Pull Request.

 ### Normative Changes

-- For Normative (breaking changes to a specification), approval is required by at least two Editors of a specification who are not from the same organization or who are Invited Experts.
+- For Normative (breaking changes or new features to a specification), approval is required by at least two Editors of a specification who are not from the same organization or who are Invited Experts.
 Editors should use GitHub's code review tool to either:
   - Approve the Pull Request.
-The approval should be clear and if there any further changes needed, they should be requested to the pull request (see below) or a separate issue should be opened.
+The approval should be clear and if there are any further changes needed, they should be requested to the pull request (see below) or a separate issue should be opened.
   - Request changes to the Pull Request, explained in a comment.
   - Comment to say that they have no strong opinion or that they abstain, deferring to the opinion of other editors.
-- A pull request can be landed once two editors have either provided their approval.
+- A pull request can be landed once two editors have provided their approval.
 However, if any editor objects then the Pull Request should be rejected.
 - Editors are expected to provide formal reviews, but all members (and non-members) may contribute to the public discussion on GitHub and Editors are responsible for determining consensus.
 Reviews may be requested from other interested members in order to ascertain consensus.
-- If there are request for changes from other Working Group members, they should be taken into account.
+- If there are requests for changes from other Working Group members, they should be taken into account.
 - If a consensus can not be reached by the editors asynchronously where the Pull Request discussion thread goes long (see appendix) without making progress, then a synchronous discussion in a web conference is needed to arrive at a consensus.
 The need for a synchronous discussion should be indicated in the discussion and the results should be reflected as a GitHub comment.
 If a unanimous decision can not be reached by the members of the Working Group involved in the discussion, then Chairs may call for a group decision to resolve a deadlock in line with the Working Group's existing [Decision Policy](https://www.w3.org/2020/01/wot-wg-charter.html#decisions).
 - For all changes, those who start a Pull Request or Discussion/Issue implicitly agree beforehand to join a synchronous meeting in case the TF moderator identifies a long and inconclusive discussion and calls for a meeting.